Determining the TyEL contribution

 The largest of the six components of the TyEL contribution is the pooled component that is used to finance, for example, old-age pensions and the index increments of all pensions.
 The largest part of the TyEL contribution is used to pay current pensions.
 Around one fifth of the contribution is funded for future pensions.

-Component What is financed with the component What affects the size of the component 2020, % of payroll 2021, % of payroll Old-age pension Old-age pensions (funded portion) Age and gender of employee 3.5 3.5 Disability pension Disability pensions and maintaining work ability Age of employee and own disability pensions (size of employer) 1.0 1.2 Pooled component Old-age pensions (unfunded component), years-of-service pensions, partial old-age pensions, part-time pensions, survivors’ pensions, rehabilitation increments, index increments on pensions etc. Age and gender of employee 19.9 (1.1.-30.4)
+Component What is financed with the component What affects the size of the component 2021, % of payroll 2022, % of payroll Old-age pension Old-age pensions (funded portion) Age and gender of employee 3.5 3.6 Disability pension Disability pension and maintaining work ability Age of employee and own disability pensions

 The client bonus reduces your pension contribution.
 It is based on Ilmarinen’s solvency and the efficiency of our operations.
 Our solvency is affected by our investment income and our efficiency by the way we operate.